stencila/hub/broker/README.md

 # Stencila Hub Broker

-### Role
+### Putpose

-The `broker` is the mediator between clients, such as the `director` and `scheduler`, and `worker`s.
-To initiate a task, a client sends a message to the `broker`'s queue, which the `broker` then delivers to a `worker`.
+The `broker` is the mediator between task producers, such as the `director` and the `scheduler` services, and `worker`s, the task consumers.
+To initiate a task, a producer sends a message to the `broker`'s queue, which the `broker` then delivers to a `worker`.

 ### Solution

+We use RabbitMQ because it allows for [multi-tenancy via virtual hosts](https://www.rabbitmq.com/vhosts.html).
+This allows accounts to provide their own    workers by connecting to their own `vhost` on the broker.

-We use [Redis](https://redis.io/), a fast, open-source, in-memory key-value data store.
-The `stencila/hub-broker` Docker image is currently just a simple `FROM redis` image.
+The `stencila/hub-broker` Docker image is currently just a simple `FROM rabbitmq:3.8-management` image.
+We use the management image, so that we can access the [Management HTTP API](https://www.rabbitmq.com/management.html#http-api) to add new users and vhosts for accounts.

-Instead of self hosting `stencila/hub-broker` you could use one of the several Redis-as-a-service services, including https://redislabs.com/ from the creators of Redis.
+Instead of self hosting `stencila/hub-broker` a RabbitMQ-as-a-service service, such as https://www.cloudamqp.com/ could be used.

 ### Alternatives

 Celery [supports several brokers](https://docs.celeryproject.org/en/latest/getting-started/brokers/index.html).
-It should be fairly straightforward to swap out Redis for RabbitMQ if that's what you prefer.

-We may use RabbitMQ in the future because it allows for [multi-tenancy via virtual hosts](https://www.rabbitmq.com/vhosts.html).
-This could be used to allow accounts to provide their own workers by connecting to their own broker `vhost`.
+Initially we used [Redis](https://redis.io/) because of it's ease of setup.